-- 1 scales" (Margot A. Hurlbert, 2018 at p.
-25).
-There is medium evidence and medium agreement that - 2 few alternative governance theories handle processes of change characterised by nonlinear dynamics, - 3 threshold effects, cascades and limited predictability; however, the majority of literature relates to the - 4 United States or Canada (Karpouzoglou et al. 2016).
-Combining adaptive governance with other - 5 theories has allowed good evaluation of important governance features such as power and politics, - 6 inclusion and equity, short term and long term change, and the relationship between public policy and - 7 adaptive governance (Karpouzoglou et al. 2016). - 8 There is robust evidence and high agreement that resource and disaster crises are crises of governance - 9 (Pahl-Wostl 2017b; Villagra and Quintana 2017; Gupta et al. 2013b).
-Adaptive governance of risk has - emerged in response to these crises and involves four critical pillars including 1) sustainability as a - response to environmental degradation, resource depletion and ecosystem service deterioration; 2) - recognition that governance is required as government is unable to resolve key societal and - environmental problems including climate change and complex problems; 3) mitigation is a means to - 14 reduce vulnerability and avoid exposure; and 4) adaptation responds to changes in environmental - 15 conditions (Fra.Paleo 2015). - 16 Closely related to (and arguably components of) adaptive governance are adaptive management (see - 17 7.5.4) (a regulatory environment that manages ecological system boundaries through hypothesis - 18 testing, monitoring, and re-evaluation (Mostert et al. 2007)), adaptive co-management (flexible - 19 community based resource management (Plummer and Baird 2013), and anticipatory governance - 20 (flexible decision making through the use of scenario planning and reiterative policy review (Boyd et - 21 al. 2015).
-Adaptive governance can be conceptualised as including multilevel governance with a - 22 balance between top-down and bottom-up decision making that is performed by many actors - 23 (including citizens) in both formal and informal networks, allowing policy measures and governance - 24 arrangements to be tailored to local context and matched at the appropriate scale of the problem, - 25 allowing for opportunities for experimentation and learning by individuals and social groups - 26 (Rouillard et al. 2013; Hurlbert 2018b). - 27 There is high confidence that anticipation is a key component of adaptive climate governance wherein - steering mechanisms in the present are developed to adapt to and/or shape uncertain futures (Vervoort - and Gupta 2018; Wiebe et al. 2018; Fuerth 2009).
-Effecting this anticipatory governance involves - 30 silmultaneously making short term decisions in the context of longer term policy visioning, - 31 anticipating future climate change models and scenarios in order to realise a more sustainable future - 32 (Bates and Saint-Pierre 2018; Serrao-Neumann et al. 2013; Boyd et al. 2015).
-Utilising the decision - making tools and practices in 7.5, policy makers operationalise anticipatory governance through a - 34 foresight system considering future scenarios and models, a networked system for integrating this - 35 knowledge into the policy process, a feedback system using indicators (see 7.5.5)to guage - 36 performance, an open-minded institutional culture allowing for hybrid and polycentric governance - 37 (Fuerth and Faber 2013; Fuerth 2009). - 38 There is high confidence that in order to manage uncertainty, natural resource governance systems - 39 need to allow agencies and stakeholders to learn and change over time responding to ecosystem - 40 changes and new information with different management strategies and practices that involve - 41 experimentation (Camacho 2009; Young 2017b).
-There is an emerging literature on experimentation - 42 in governance surrounding climate change and land use (Kivimaa et al. 2017a) including policies such - as REDD+ (Kaisa et al. 2017).
-Governance experiment literature could be in relation to scaling up - 44 policies from the local level for greater application, or downscaling policies addressing broad - 45 complex issues such as climate change, or addressing necessary change in social processes across - sectors (such as water energy and food) (Laakso et al. 2017).
-Successful development of new policy - 47 instruments occurred in a governance experiment relating to coastal policy adapting to rising sea - 48 levels and extreme weather events through planned retreat (Rocle and Salles 2018).
-Experiments in
+There is robust evidence and high agreement that resource and disaster crises are crises of governance (Pahl-Wostl 2017b; Villagra and Quintana 2017; Gupta et al. 2013b).
+Adaptive governance of risk has emerged in response to these crises and involves four critical pillars including 1) sustainability as a response to environmental degradation, resource depletion and ecosystem service deterioration; 2) recognition that governance is required as government is unable to resolve key societal and environmental problems including climate change and complex problems; 3) mitigation is a means to reduce vulnerability and avoid exposure; and 4) adaptation responds to changes in environmental conditions (Fra.Paleo 2015).

+- 44 - 45 Closely related to (and arguably components of) adaptive governance are adaptive management (see 46 7.6.4) (a regulatory environment that manages ecological system boundaries through hypothesis testing, monitoring, and re-evaluation (Mostert et al. 2007)), adaptive co-management (flexible community based resource management (Plummer and Baird 2013), and anticipatory governance (flexible decision making through the use of scenario planning and reiterative policy review (Boyd et al. 2015).
+Adaptive governance can be conceptualised as including multilevel governance with a balance between top-down and bottom-up decision making that is performed by many actors (including citizens) in both formal and informal networks, allowing policy measures and governance arrangements to be tailored to local context and matched at the appropriate scale of the problem, allowing for opportunities for experimentation and learning by individuals and social groups (Rouillard et al. 2013; Hurlbert 2018b).

+There is high confidence that anticipation is a key component of adaptive climate governance wherein steering mechanisms in the present are developed to adapt to and/or shape uncertain futures (Vervoort and Gupta 2018; Wiebe et al. 2018; Fuerth 2009).
+Effecting this anticipatory governance involves silmultaneously making short term decisions in the context of longer term policy visioning, anticipating future climate change models and scenarios in order to realise a more sustainable future (Bates and Saint-Pierre 2018; Serrao-Neumann et al. 2013; Boyd et al. 2015).
+Utilising the decision making tools and practices in 7.6, policy makers operationalise anticipatory governance through a foresight system considering future scenarios and models, a networked system for integrating this knowledge into the policy process, a feedback system using indicators (see 7.6.5)to guage performance, an open-minded institutional culture allowing for hybrid and polycentric governance (Fuerth and Faber 2013; Fuerth 2009).

+There is high confidence that in order to manage uncertainty, natural resource governance systems need to allow agencies and stakeholders to learn and change over time responding to ecosystem changes and new information with different management strategies and practices that involve experimentation (Camacho 2009; Young 2017b).
+There is an emerging literature on experimentation in governance surrounding climate change and land use (Kivimaa et al. 2017a) including policies such as REDD+ (Kaisa et al. 2017).
+Governance experiment literature could be in relation to scaling up policies from the local level for greater application, or downscaling policies addressing broad complex issues such as climate change, or addressing necessary change in social processes across sectors (such as water energy and food) (Laakso et al. 2017).
+Successful development of new policy instruments occurred in a governance experiment relating to coastal policy adapting to rising sea levels and extreme weather events through planned retreat (Rocle and Salles 2018).
+Experiments in emission trading between 1968 and 2000 in the United States of America helped to realise specific models of governance and material practices through mutually supportive lab experiments and field application that advanced collective knowledge (Voß and Simons 2018).